Pieta with Canon Lluís Desplà: Landscape

 The sky background has several unique weather effects that give a more natural appearance of the sun setting over Jerusalem and the landscape environment.
 He applied distinctive details of wind-torn and stormy clouds, flickering light sources, and flocks of birds well.
 He distinguishes the dark stormy clouds from a passage in the gospels that describes Jesus's death and the possible coming of the eclipse.

 The same applies to the landscape, visualizing all living animals, insects, mountains, valleys, and other towns and plants' life subject matter with highly detailed depictions.
-Within the landscape of the Piedad, the painting has dramatic elements to give a contrasting meaning to the environment and subject matters that Bermejo has embedded into the scene.
-Bermejo depicted Jerusalem based on the Gothic architectural style.
+Within the landscape of the Pieta, the painting has dramatic elements to give a contrasting meaning to the environment and subject matters that Bermejo has embedded into the scene.
+Bermejo depicted Jerusalem as having Gothic architecture.

 The scene includes two small details within the background landscape.
 On the left, a hermit sits at the entrance of a mountain cave.
 On the right, a woman is seated with her spinning wheel in her stone house in Jerusalem.
 Both of them have their unique visual details.
 The hermit's side is represented by the uneven thickness of parallel strokes of the brush, while the woman's side shows interesting domestic architectural details of the bricks and plaster.